Dig deep enough through your higher education choices and you'll find these 15 tuition-free gems.

 They must live on campus and pay for room and board, though Barclay even provides partial scholarships for part-time students.
 Many of its academic programs are focused on community service and ministry-related work.

 Even at a free college, a student needs money for incidental stuff, like late-night snacks and tickets to the big game.
-A high-interest savings account can provide money for those things.
+Families can put money into a high-interest savings account to provide cash for those things.

 3. Berea College